ricardoquesada/unijoysticle/DOCUMENTATION.md

 You should know that all the connected devices compete for the current.
 Example: If you have an 1541 Ultimate II, a WiModem and the UniJoystiCle, then the three of them will compete for current.
 If that is the case, most probably one of them won't work.

-Tested configurations:
+Tested configurations with __current taken from the datasette port__:

-* UniJoystiCle (current from the datasette port) + regular PSU: Works Ok.
+* UniJoystiCle + regular c64 PSU + C64: Works Ok.
-* UniJoystiCle (current from the datasette port) + 1541 Ultimate II + regular PSU: Works Ok.
+* UniJoystiCle + 1541 Ultimate II + regular c64 PSU + c64: Works Ok.
-* UniJoystiCle (current from the datasette port) + Turbo Chameleon 64 + regular PSU: Sometimes it works, sometimes it doesn't
+* UniJoystiCle + Turbo Chameleon 64 + regular c64 PSU + c64: Sometimes it works, sometimes it doesn't
-* UniJoystiCle (current from the datasette port) + Turbo Chameleon 64 + [Ray Carlen's PSU](http://personalpages.tds.net/~rcarlsen/custom%20ps.html): Works Ok
+* UniJoystiCle + Turbo Chameleon 64 + [Ray Carlen's PSU](http://personalpages.tds.net/~rcarlsen/custom%20ps.html) + c64: Works Ok
-* UniJoystiCle (current from the datasette port) + Turbo Chameleon 64 + WiModem + [Ray Carlen's PSU](http://personalpages.tds.net/~rcarlsen/custom%20ps.html): Works Ok
+* UniJoystiCle + Turbo Chameleon 64 + WiModem + [Ray Carlen's PSU](http://personalpages.tds.net/~rcarlsen/custom%20ps.html) + c64: Works Ok
+* UniJoystiCle + C128D: Works Ok

 #### So, How much power does The UniJoystiCle use ?

 The WiFi module alone uses up to 200mA, depending on the type of WiFi network used (B, G or N).
-It also uses 20mA for each joystick line that is ON.
-For example, if 3 lines are On (Joy #1 Up, Joy #1 Fire, joy #Left) then it will use 60mA for that alone.
+It also uses 12mA for each joystick line that is High.
+For example, if 3 lines are High (Joy #1 Up, Joy #1 Fire, joy #Left) then it will use 36mA for that alone.
-So, a max of 400mA might be needed:
+So, a max of 320mA might be needed:

-* 200mA for the WiFi module
+* Up to 200mA for the WiFi module
-* 200mA if all the ten joystick lines are On
+* 320mA if all the ten joystick lines are High

 ### Joysticks don't work